jhui/jhui.github.io/_posts/2017-03-17-Deep-learning-tutorial-2.markdown

 print('Test set accuracy: ', (y_test_pred == y_test).mean())
 ```

-We will not show the code of preparing the data and the code to do the optimization (finding the W & b).
-For the optimization, people call a library which will be shown next.
-But we have demonstrated a problem that otherwise hard to solve.
-Instead of coding all the rules which are impossible for the CIFRA problem, we create a FC network to learn the model from data. **Deep learning is about create a model by learning from data**
+We will not show the code of preparing the data and the code performing the gradient descent.
+For the gradient descent, people use out of the box libraries to solve it.
+We will demonstrate it using TensorFlow in the next section.

-The accuracy of our model will be reasonable using the FC layer but easily beat by add convolution layers.
-Hence, we will not spend more effort now.
+**Deep learning is about create a model by learning from data**.
+We have solved a visual recognition problem that otherwise hard to solve.
+Instead of coding all the rules which is impossible for the CIFRA problem, we create a FC network to learn the model from data.
+The accuracy of our model is reasonable using the FC layer, but easily beat by adding convolution layers.
+Hence, we will not spend more effort for now.

 ### MNist
-One of the first deep learning dataset that most people use for their first DL program is the MNist.
+One of the first deep learning dataset that most people learn is the MNist.
 It is a dataset for handwritten numbers from 0 to 9.

 <div class="imgcap">
 <img src="/assets/dl/mnist.gif" style="border:none;width:40%">